 There are 5 areas with no community councils in operation.
 These are Bridgend, Longridge, Philpstoun, Uphall Station and Westfield & Bridgehouse.
 Further information about the process to set a community council up in these areas can be found here

 The council provides basic annual grant funding and advice to community councils but what a community council does once it has been established, is a matter for each community council to determine.

 The Community Council Liaison Officer is able to provide advice and assistance.
 The council's Liaison Officer is Lorraine McGrorty who is based at West Lothian Civic Centre in Livingston.
 Telephone 01506 281609 or e-mail firstname.lastname@example.org.

-Following extensive public consultation, a new scheme was adopted by the council on 24th February 2015.
 It is supplemented by a Code of Conduct which all community councillors must abide by and a model constitution/ & standing orders which all community councils automatically adopt.

 All of the documents can be found below.